Lagoon 40 - 4 + 2 cab

 Among the 40 islands, Grand Turk is the cosmpolitan centre and main base for your sailing vacation.
 Scuba divers and free divers flock here for the 700 metre deep waters off the nearby continental shelf.

 Cuba is a fast growing and under-appreciated island for chartering a yacht.
-Much of the industry is based in Cienfuegos on the south coast, fromm where you can visit different cays on your holiday.
+Much of the industry is based in Cienfuegos on the south coast, and you can visit different cays on your holiday.

 Jamaica is another jewel in the Caribbean Sea with its lush forests, mountains and idiosyncratic subcultures.
 Montego Bay is the main centre here.